gorootde/silverbullet-collection/README.md

 - [Obsidian](./styles/Obisidian.md) Obsidian like color schema.
 By @whede92.

 # Contributions
 Contributions are welcome!
 Just open a PR or create an issue.

-Everything you contribute will be licensed
+When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same License that is applied for other assets in this repository.